ccn0/terter/README.md

 ### Chrome/Edge/Chromium

 - Go to `chrome://extensions`, and turn on Developer Mode.
-- Unpack the terter.zip and click Load Unpacked
+- Unpack the terter.zip, then click Load Unpacked
-- Select the unpack terter\ directory
+- Select the unpack `terter\` directory

 ### Firefox